The Telecaster and Stratocaster are two of the most famous electric guitar designs ever created.

 • great for lead playing

-Both guitars can cover many genres,
+Both guitars can cover many genres, but each has its own personality.

 Many legendary guitarists built their sound around Telecasters.